Wrinkles are creases, folds, or ridges in the skin. They naturally appear as people get older.

 Wrinkles also tend to appear on parts of the body that receive most sun exposure, such as the face and neck, back of the hands, and arms.

 Wrinkles are a natural part of growing older, and they affect everyone.
 However, many people dislike the appearance of wrinkles, and, as a result, the anti-aging market in the United States is worth over 50 billion dollars per year.

 This article looks at why people get wrinkles, what causes them, and what increases their appearance.
 It also looks at some methods that people use to reduce wrinkles, some of which are more effective than others.

 Wrinkles are a natural part of the aging process.
 As people get older, their skin becomes thinner, drier, and less elastic, which means it is less able to protect itself from damage.
 This leads to wrinkles, creases, and lines on the skin.

 Facial expressions, such as smiling, frowning, or squinting, lead to the development of fine lines and wrinkles at a young age.
 These lines deepen as the person gets older.

 When a person is young, their skin springs back.
 As they get older, the skin loses its flexibility, and it becomes more difficult for the skin to spring back, resulting in permanent grooves.

 Wrinkles affect people of different skin tones differently due to structural and functional differences in the skin.
-Research indicates that the compact dermis is thicker in the skin of Black and Asian people, which likely protects against facial wrinkles.

 Many factors affect the development of wrinkles, including: